Such ugly fun. Naturally I was addicted.

 My friend and I did plan a Sexy Ghost party one Halloween, but only because we consider ourselves clever and satirical.
 Besides, my ghost was more eerie than sexy, showing no skin, unlike the Sexy Ebola Nurse in this unintentionally creepy ad:

 One fucker in particular — I’m mad at him, so I’m calling him a fucker — was all about a good time, and possibly, wasn’t a very deep human.
-But I never got to know for sure because he was well-practiced in wall-building and kept me out.
-If here and there I fashioned a door to get in, a fight would ensue between us and we’d become incommunicado for months.
+But I never got to know for sure because he was expertly practiced at wall-building and keeping me out.
+If here and there I fashioned a door to get in, a fight would ensue and we’d become incommunicado for months.
 Such ugly fun.
 Naturally, I was addicted.

 I’m definitely not immune to addiction, even if I like to boast about onscreen gore not being one.

 When are we ever addicted to something good?
 (Nope, Halloween candy doesn’t count because tasting good isn’t the same as being good.)

 Back then, I wanted to be addicted to exercise and punctuality, but no, I was addicted to my own torture.
 Recognizing my instruments of self-torture were interchangeable men did nothing to cure the problem.
 Not right away.
 I either had no feelings for them or too much feeling.
 We, men and women both, mysteriously but commonly have the masochistic tendency to pick the most remote humans on whom to dump our “too much feeling.”

 But what sweet heaven of relief when we get it right.

 Until getting right, I for one spent many hours reading into insert-a-dude’s every single word or gesture.
 That’s like finding one grain of sand and building an entire imaginary castle around it.
 The result?
 You end up romanticizing people who smell like bong water.